 - handmade objects of wood, ivory, and recycled animal bone

 Site collections give us the information we have about the county's natural environment and developing landscape from thousands of years ago to the present.

 We find out about its wildlife, farms and gardens, settlements, houses and furniture, the food eaten, the cooking methods, everyday clothes, transport and occupations, and even games and toys.

 Recent sites include Eynsham Abbey - the medieval Benedictine Abbey of Eynsham is one of the most notable monastic sites in Oxfordshire.
 Excavations from 1989 to 1993 revealed an outstanding number of beautiful and interesting artefacts.

-For more information and visits, please contact the Museums Resource Centre.
+For more information and visits, please contact us.

 Identifying archaeological finds